Adonis Baths

 Adonis Baths is a waterfall near Krya Vrysi and Lakkos tou Fragkou.
 It is located 267 m above sea level.
-In the village of Koili, in the province of Pafos, where Mavrokolympos flows, the waters gather and form a small waterfall.
+In the north west of Kili village, in the province of Paphos, where Mavrokolympos flows, the waters gather and form a small waterfall.
 These waters over the centuries eroded the soil and formed a small lake.
-According to Greek mythology, this is where Adonis and Aphrodite would meet to spend time together.
+The recent designation of the site as "Adonis Baths" (distinct from the historically documented "Baths of Aphrodite"), has been introduced by the owner of the surrounding land.
+This designation does not appear in ancient or medieval sources.
+The landowner, Charalampos Theodorou, also owns the private company "LOUTRA TOU ADONE LIMITED".
+While the river itself is considered public land, access to the site is subject to a fee charged by the company.